microsoft/DataConnectors/samples/TripPin/3-NavTables/README.md

 * Create a navigation table for a fixed set of queries
 * Test the navigation table in Power BI Desktop
-* Simplify the connection logic for our connector

 This lesson adds a navigation table to the TripPin connector created in the [previous lesson](../2-Rest).
 When our connector used the OData.Feed function ([Part 1](../1_OData)), we received the navigation table “for free”, as derived from the OData service’s $metadata document.
 When we moved to the Web.Contents function ([Part 2](../2-Rest)), we lost the built-in navigation table.
 In this lesson, we will take a set of fixed queries we created in Power BI Desktop and add the appropriate metadata for Power Query to popup the Navigator dialog for our data source function.